php-fig/fig-standards/accepted/PSR-3-logger-interface.md

 ----------

-The interfaces and classes described as well as relevant exception classes and a test suite to verify your implementation is provided as part of the [psr/log](https://packagist.org/packages/psr/log) package.
+The interfaces and classes described as well as relevant exception classes and a test suite to verify your implementation are provided as part of the [psr/log](https://packagist.org/packages/psr/log) package.

 3. `Psr\Log\LoggerInterface`